christinazou/christinazou.github.io/_posts/2017-10-08-Design-pattern-note-1.markdown

 must have element:

+## Qustions

+the Brige Pattern sound similar to Adapter Pattern and Facade Pattern. what the difference between them? why Brige Pattern is nessesery?

+## Reference

 Since the famous book "Design Pattern" written by the gang of four uses c++ as implementing language, I choose other material to look at instead.
 I read the tutorials form [tutorialspoint.com](https://www.tutorialspoint.com/design_pattern/) and [journaldev.com](https://www.journaldev.com/1827/java-design-patterns-example-tutorial), then I watched the vedios from [Design Patterns by University of Alberta](https://www.coursera.org/learn/design-patterns/home/welcome).

+This is a very clean explaination of [Adapter Pattern](https://stackoverflow.com/questions/1299167/understanding-adapter-pattern).